HigherOrderCO/HVM/README.md

 #### 2. Create a HOVM file

-HOVM files look like untyped Haskell, and are very easy to write.
-Below is an algorithm that allocates a huge binary tree of ints, and then sums all its elements in parallel:
+HOVM files look like untyped Haskell.
+Save the file below as `main.hovm`:

 ```javascript
 // Creates a tree with `2^n` copies of `x`